 Devon County Council is committed to increasing community resilience in Devon and is supported by DEFRA to deliver property level resilience measures.
 Working closely with a number of partners, DCC aims to help individual property owners be better equipped with the tools and basic defence measures they need to be able to deal with flooding.
 As such a new PLR Grant Scheme has been established to enable homeowners to apply for up to £5,000 to carry out a survey of the property, identifying the required resilience measures, and to purchase the recommended measures.
 Any additional budget requirements will be at the expense of the property owner.

-If you believe you are eligible to apply for the grant, as detailed in the Policy, you must first complete an Application form and either email to email@example.com or post to Flood & Coastal Risk Management, Lucombe House, County Hall, Topsham Road, Exeter EX2 4QD in order for your application to be considered.
+If you believe you are eligible to apply for the grant, as detailed in the Policy, you must first complete an Application form as set out in the application flowchart, and either email to firstname.lastname@example.org or post to Flood & Coastal Risk Management, Lucombe House, County Hall, Topsham Road, Exeter EX2 4QD in order for your application to be considered.

 - It is the responsibility of individual property owners to protect their homes from flooding and that this grant scheme aims to assist property owners in doing so.